 Thank you for visiting our project website!
 We seek to connect the award-winning news and public affairs content at Capital Public Radio to the faculty and students of Sacramento State.
 We comb through the stories presented on both local and national feeds available through Capital Public Radio for content that will provide an opportunity for discussion, analysis, and application in your classes.
 Each module includes a link to a CapRadio story, either audio or in print, as well as suggested exercises—writing prompts, discussion questions, critical thinking opportunities, or questions for critique.

 We will be constantly adding new content, so be sure and check back often.
-You can also contact me at the email below and I will do my best to design a module specifically for your class.
+You can also contact me at the email below and, if time allows, I will do my best to design a module specifically for your class.

 Nicholas Burnett, Ph.D.